czue/pegasus-docs/deployment/kamal.md

 sudo mkdir -p /letsencrypt && sudo touch /letsencrypt/acme.json && sudo chmod 600 /letsencrypt/acme.json
 ```

+## Set up DNS

+To set up SSL you will need a DNS record pointing at your sever.
+Create a new "A" record using
+whatever tool you use to manage your DNS, and point it at the IP address of the server you created above.

+The most common domain to use is `www.<yourdomain>.com`.

 ## Create the image repository on Docker Hub

 Before doing deployment, you need a place to store your Docker images, also known as a *Docker registry*.